 For Leisurely Walkers

-The final stage of the Camino Frances is ideal for those who prefer a more relaxed pace.
-Uwalk’s Easy Camino Frances section focuses on this segment, starting from Sarria and ending in Santiago de Compostela, with an optional 3 or 4 trip out to the ocean at Finisterre.
+The final stage of the Camino Francés is ideal for those who prefer a more relaxed pace.
+U Walk’s Easy Camino Francés from Sarria to Santiago focuses on this section, with an optional 3 or 4-day extension to Finisterre.

 For Nature Lovers (Celtic Camino)